Nowy Korczyn: Early history

+Flourishing regional center

 In the Kingdom of Poland, Nowy Korczyn was one of the most important administrative centers of the vast province of Lesser Poland.
 Here Lesser Poland sejmiks took place, in which regional senators and deputies of the Sejm met to discuss and coordinate their policies.
 The Nowy Korczyn sejmiks included representatives from Kraków Voivodeship, Sandomierz Voivodeship, Lublin Voivodeship, Podole Voivodeship, and Volhynian Voivodeship.
 Furthermore, the town was the seat of a starosta (one of six starostas of Sandomierz Voivodeship), and the seat of court for the Wiślica and Pilzno counties.

 In 1474 most of Nowy Korczyn burned in a fire, after which the town was released from its tax duties for 12 years.
-In 1549, King Zygmunt August funded a hospital, and at that time, Korczyn was a major beer producer, with 19 small breweries.
-Furthermore, it had waterworks and baths, built in 1578 with permission of King Stefan Batory.
+In 1549, King Sigismund II Augustus funded a hospital, and at that time, Korczyn was a major beer producer, with 19 small breweries.
+Furthermore, it had waterworks and baths, built in 1578 with permission of King Stephen Bathory.
 Eight times a year grain markets were organized, and the grain purchased in Nowy Korczyn was transported along the Vistula to Gdańsk.
 Korczyn had a number of granaries, in 1566 a new town hall was built, and in 1568 a canal was completed, which connected the man-made lake Czartoria with the Nida river.
 In 1589, a weapon manufacturer was opened in Nowy Korczyn, producing gunpowder, cannons and rifles.